-An adult must continually monitor any student when restraint, isolation, or other forms of reasonable physical force are used.
-The monitoring must be conducted by direct observationcontinuous visual monitoring of the student.
-Monitoring must include regularly evaluating the student for signs of physical distress.
+An adult must continually monitor any student when restraint, isolation, or other forms of reasonable physical force is used.
+The monitoring must be conducted by continuous visual monitoring of the student.
+Monitoring must include regularly evaluating the student for signs of physical distress